codesmith-ahmad/cobol-project-3/README.md

 `git pull origin main`

+## Checklist

+- [ ] Convert STUFILE.txt to Indexed Sequential file.
+(Others preserves format)
+- [ ] Update STUFILE on-line [transactions](#transactions) using a **screen section**
+- [ ] Design the layout of the interactive Screen Section for user input and output.
+- [ ] Implement logic to search the Indexed Sequential file for the entered student number, display if found
+- [ ] Implement the logic to update the Indexed Sequential Student File with the modified data.
+- [ ] Design the structure for the Program Table in a COPY member and implement the logic to include it.
+- [ ] Migrate student average subprogram to external file, use CALL to invoke
+- [ ] Function chart

-## Project 3 Transactions
+## Project 3 Transactions <a id="transactions"></a>

 There are two transactions that must be used to update records in the Indexed Sequential Student File
 For Student Number 411119 process a payment of  50.00 against the tuition owed.
 For Student Number 111111 process a payment of 500.00 against the tuition owed.

 Use PIC9(5)V99 as the picture structure for the payment field.